android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 # Emulator setup

-Basically we have next choices:
+Basically we have 2 choices:

-* Manage devices automatically by `avd`
+* Manage devices automatically via `avd`
-* Manage docker containers with emulators by `docker`
+* Manage docker containers with emulators with `docker`

-Using docker image is the easiest way, however it's important to understand how docker creates device for you.
+Using a docker image is the easiest way, however it's important to understand how docker creates emulators for you.

 ## Creating an emulator